The Fraser Valley in BC: Fishing, Scenery and Fun

 Browse the Store

-Free samples are everywhere, so you can have a taste of the products before you buy.
-You can pick out fresh erry Pies, berry jams, berry vinaigrettes, and berry themed gifts.
+Free samples are everywhere, so you can have a taste of the products before you buy them.
+You can pick out fresh berry Pies, berry jams, berry vinaigrette, and berry-themed gifts.
 The rows of coolers are full of every kind of berry pie.

 The restaurant turns out Waffles with berries and whipped cream, oh so very decadent and delicious.
 Try a sample of the rich creamy fudge, and you will be hooked.
 The Grand Marnier, strawberry margarita, caramel, and chocolate found their way into our bag.

 How about a cooking class with a world-class Chef?

 Sign up to take a cooking class with Wolfgang Schmelcher, recognized as one of the best 18 chefs in the world.

 How about a pasta workshop, a four-course French bistro dinner, or one of the other 10 classes that are offered.
 Do not miss this stop, sample the tasty treats they offer, and you will become addicted.

 The Fort winery

 As you follow the signs from Fort Langley to The Fort Winery, you wind along country roads that follow the Fraser river past boggy cranberry fields.

 The Fort winery is another of our favorites and produces award-winning wines from locally grown fruit, including excellent dry cranberry wines, and some sweet ice wines.
 The winery has been very successful, exporting fruit wine to the Asian market.